-© State of Queensland, Department of State Development, Infrastructure and Planning, July 2013, 100 George Street, Brisbane Qld 4000 (Australia).
+© State of Queensland, April 2015.
+Published by the Department of Infrastructure, Local Government and Planning, 100 George Street, Brisbane Qld 4000, Australia.

 Licence: This work is licensed under the Creative Commons CC BY 3.0 Australia licence.
 To view a copy of this licence, visit www.creativecommons.org/licenses/by/3.0/au/deed.en.
-Enquiries about this licence or any copyright issues can be directed to the Senior Advisor, Governance on telephone (07) 3224 2085 or in writing to PO Box 15009, City East, Queensland 4002.
+Enquiries about this licence or any copyright issues can be directed to the Senior Advisor, Governance on telephone (07) 3224 2085 or in writing to PO Box 15009, City East, Queensland

-Attribution: The State of Queensland, Department of State Development, Infrastructure and Planning.
+Attribution: The State of Queensland, Department of Infrastructure, Local Government and Planning.